adriensalon/fmtals/README.md

 ### Usage

-Use `void dfmt::import_project(std::istream&, ableton::project&, ableton::version&)` to import a project and retrieve the Ableton Live version it was created with.
+Use `void fmtals::import_project(std::istream&, fmtals::project&, fmtals::version&)` to import a project and retrieve the Ableton Live version it was created with.

-Use `void dfmt::export_project(std::ostream&, const ableton::project&, const ableton::version&)` to export a project for a specified Ableton Live version.
+Use `void fmtals::export_project(std::ostream&, const fmtals::project&, const fmtals::version&)` to export a project for a specified Ableton Live version.

 ### Supported versions
 - 9.7.7